Academics

 The CAK Homeschool Umbrella Program provides structured support and a strong sense of community for homeschooling families.

-Each month, our homeschool families receive a newsletter featuring themed content, family interviews, senior spotlights, and local community opportunities.
-We also host monthly field trips and school-wide activities.
+Each week, our homeschool families receive a newsletter keeping them updated with the monthly field trips and school-wide activities that we provide, such as Beta Club events.
 When graduation arrives, we provide a personalized high school graduation ceremony to celebrate this important milestone.

 At CAK, we strive to cultivate a sense of school pride among our homeschool families.
 Above all, our mission is to support you on your homeschooling journey.